 The Arkansas State Board of Nursing (ASBN) requires a criminal background check for all graduates applying for licensure.
 Graduating from a nursing program does not assure ASBN's approval to take the licensure examination.
 Eligibility to take the licensure examination is dependent on meeting standards in the ASBN Nurse Practice Act and Rules.
-The student will be required to sign a statement, before beginning the nursing program, that states the student has read and understood ACA §17-87-312 and the specific offenses which, if pleaded guilty, nolo contendere, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.
-The information can be accessed at www.arsbn.org/websites/arsbn/images/nursepracticeact_2018.february2018.pdf.
+The student will be required to sign statements, before beginning the nursing program, that states the student has read and understood Arkansas Nurse Practice Acts, ACA §17-87-312, and ACA §17-3-102 and the specific offenses which, if pleaded guilty, nolo contendere, or found guilty of will make an individual ineligible to receive or hold a license in Arkansas.